Halls of the Things

-Halls of the Things is a video game developed by Design Design for the ZX Spectrum and released by Crystal Computing in 1983.
+Halls of the Things is a video game for the ZX Spectrum published by Crystal Computing in 1983.
 It was ported to the Amstrad CPC and Commodore 64.
 The player travels through seven floors of a tower, searching for seven rings, with each floor being a complex maze of corridors and rooms.
 Once the player has the rings they must then find the magical key hidden in the dungeon, which opens the drawbridge allowing the player to escape.
 To hinder the player's progress they are attacked by "things," but the player is armed with a sword, arrows, fireballs and lightning to aid you in the quest.

-The game was re-released by Design Design Software and Firebird Software.
-A sequel, Return of the Things, was released in 1984.
+The game was re-released in 1984 when the company was renamed Design Design and later published as a budget title by Firebird Software.
+A sequel, Return of the Things, was released in late 1984.

 Reception

 The game was well received when it was released.